themarquisdesheric/amber-health/src/pages/articles/2020-02-10-causes-of-endometriosis.md

 </blockquote>

-Since there are many theories in circulation, this article examines several of the current ones for a better understanding of the possible cause(s) of endometriosis.
+Since there are many theories in circulation, this article examines several of the current ones for a better understanding of the possible causes of endometriosis.

 <h3>Retrograde Menstruation</h3>